iotaledger/integration-services/api/USAGE.md

 }
 ```

-The api then checks if the subjectId exists at the api and belongs to the same organization, furthermore it checks if the verifiable credential of the initiator is valid.
-If both applies, a verifiable credential for the subjectId is created and stores the credential in the subjects' user data, in addition it returns the verifiable credential of the device in the response, as seen in the following:
+The API then checks if the subjectId exists at the API and belongs to the same organization, furthermore it checks if the verifiable credential of the initiator is valid.
+If both applies, a verifiable credential for the subjectId is created and stores the credential in the subjects' user data, in addition it returns the signed verifiable credential of the device in the response, as seen in the following:

 ```
 {